-- Providing our people with the knowledge, skills, resources and workplace culture to reinforce empathy and high standards of animal care. - Clearly defining and enforcing expectations of our people and suppliers regarding animal care, recognizing best practices and taking swift disciplinary action when necessary. - Elevating the importance and prominence of animal care in our management processes, operating policies and procedures, employee communications and supplier relations.
+- Providing our people with the knowledge, skills, resources and workplace culture to reinforce high standards of animal care. - Clearly defining and enforcing expectations of our people and suppliers regarding animal care, recognizing best practices and taking swift disciplinary action when necessary. - Using a "See It?
+Stop It!" program and anonymous reporting hotline to ensure any animal mistreatment is reported promptly. - Elevating the importance and prominence of animal care in our management processes, operating policies and procedures, employee communications and supplier relations.